Promises of Continuity: G2-Dyads

 Focus of Binding: A presence that will be socially recognized.

-What is at Stake: If the sympathy and affinity are not genuine and persisting, the engagement quickly weakens and a person's sincerity is questioned.
+What is at Stake: If the sympathy and affinity are not genuine and persisting, the engagement quickly weakens and a person's sincerity is then questioned.

 Dysfunction: If the necessary boundaries and distance are not maintained, there is a one-sided infatuation, over-involvement or enmeshment.